gasingh/shapeAlignment/README.md

 _The ICP algorithm can be used to match point clouds in a variety of applications, including robotics, computer vision, and 3D scanning.
 It is a powerful method for aligning point clouds and can be used to create high-quality 3D models from multiple scans or to register 3D objects in real time._

 _This is an implementation of the ICP inside Rhino.
 All the math is coded independently inside pure Python with no external code.
-The ICP is embedded inside Rhinocommon API, to leverage direct access to Rhino 3D point clouds and meshes._
+The ICP is embedded inside Rhinocommon API, to leverage direct access to Rhino 3D point clouds and meshes.
+No external scientific libraries are used._

 `#machine-learning` `#statistics` `#linear-algebra` `#applied-maths` `#3d` `#geometry`

 ## Aim
-- This is a native Python implementation for an ICP algorithm for Rhino3D.
+- This is a native Python implementation for an ICP algorithm for **Rhino3D**, from scratch.
-- The aim is to be able to utilize this functionality inside the Rhino 3D environment.
+- The aim is to be able to utilize this functionality inside the Rhino 3D environment, esp. for purposes of **mesh to mesh alignments**, and **mesh shape verification**.

 ## Use Cases
 - Accurate comparison of 3d Meshes.